-Clone the newly created switch and enter 192.0.2.254 or the MAC address of the AP.
+Clone the newly created switch and enter 192.0.2.254 or the MAC

 6.23.
 Motorola

 In order to have the Motorola RFS controller working with PacketFence, you need to define two Wireless LANs definition, one for the "public" network, and one for the "secure" network.